TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ExpressionBuilder/Index.rst

 Left-pad the value or sub-expression result with :php:`$paddingValue`, to a total length of :php:`$length`.

-SQLite does not support :sql:`LPAD(string, integer, string)`, therefore a more complex compatible replacement expression construct is created.
+SQLite does not support :sql:`LPAD("value", length, "paddingValue")`, therefore a more complex compatible replacement expression construct is created.

 ..  include:: _EscapeWarning.rst.txt